Click here to sign up for our newsletter

 Helpful Resources:-

-If your child does need to use a CPAP machine or a non-invasive ventilator, which will not only keep them safely breathing whilst sleeping, but will also improve the health and well being during the day here are some helpful resources:
+If your child does need to use a CPAP machine or a non-invasive ventilator, which will not only keep them safely breathing whilst sleeping, but will also improve the health and well-being during the day here are some helpful free and paid resources:-

 A lovely book, 'The Magical Mask' which is free to download, based on a story by Keren Stronach who used it to help her own daughter to wear her CPAP mask.
-Please click on the image to download and print.
+Click on the image to download and print.